PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/69/answer_error_test_issue_3.md

-The bug in the code is that the `at` method in the `_AtIndexer` class is raising a `ValueError` when indexing with an integer.
-This is incorrect behavior as the `at` method should be able to accept both integer and float indexers.

-To fix this, we can modify the `_AtIndexer._convert_key` method to handle integer indexers when the axis is not an integer.
-We can use the `float` function to convert the integer indexers to float.
+To fix the bug, we need to modify the `_convert_key` method in the `_AtIndexer` class.
+Specifically, we need to check if the key is a float and if the corresponding axis is an integer index.
+If so, we should convert the key to an integer to match the index type.

-Here's the fixed code:
+Here's the fixed code snippet:

 ```python
 @Appender(IndexingMixin.at.__doc__)